 Author Nancy Rubin Stuart.

-Nancy Rubin Stuart is an award-winning author and journalist whose has published seven books on women lives and social history.
-Beacon Press published her most recent books, DEFIANT BRIDES; The Untold Story of Two Revolutionary-Era Women Who Married Radical Men, a selection of the History, Military and Book-of-The Month Club 2 and the acclaimed THE MUSE OF THE REVOLUTION: The Secret Pen of Mercy Otis Warren and the Founding of a Nation.
+Nancy Rubin Stuart is an award-winning author and journalist whose has published eight books on women’s lives and social history.
+Beacon Press published her most recent books, the 2022 POOR RICHARD’S WOMEN: Deborah Read Franklin and the Other Women Behind the Founding Father, a DEFIANT BRIDES; The Story of Two Revolutionary Era Women and the Radical Men They Married, and the acclaimed THE MUSE OF THE REVOLUTION: The Secret Pen of Mercy Otis Warren and the Founding of a Nation.

-Nancy also serves as the Executive Director of the Cape Cod Writers Center in Osterville, Massachusetts, and is co-president of the Boston chapter of the Women’s National Book Association.
+Nancy also serves as the Executive Director of the Cape Cod Writers Center in Osterville, Massachusetts, and is an ambassador for the Boston Chapter of the Authors Guild.

 Her previous books include The Reluctant Spiritualist: The Life of Maggie Fox, published by Harcourt in 2005, the best-selling American Empress: The Life and Times of Marjorie Merriweather Post published by Villard in 1995, Isabella of Castile: The First Renaissance Queen published by St. Martin’s Press in 1991 (a Book-of-the Month Club Featured Dividend), The Mother Mirror: How A Generation of Women Is Changing Motherhood in America of 1984 published by G. P. Putnam’s Sons and The New Suburban Woman: Beyond Myth and Motherhood of 1982 published by Coward, McCann.